ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 }
 ```

-We have paid the price of using too strict payload formats and having to update all clients when migrating to a more flexible format.
+I have paid the price of using too strict payload formats before, having to update all clients when migrating to a more flexible format.
 Always keep extensibility in mind when designing.

 Note that this does not apply to request payloads.
 For example, it's perfectly fine to use request payloads such as